Contact Information Below

 After I graduated from the University of Maryland with a degree in microbiology, I began a career as an industrial microbiologist.
 A couple years later I started a local blog called DC Bachelor, and lived in constant paranoia that my employer would bust me for the sexist content.
 Eventually I changed the name to Roosh V because I no longer cared about getting fired.

 Starting in 2011, I’ve been written about in the European media due to my Bang travel guides.
 The Icelandic gossip magazine DV wrote four stories about Bang Iceland (1, 2, 3, 4), with a writer from the Icelandic Review having a lot of “personal anger” towards its release.
-The book was talked about on Icelandic television and radio, including a live radio interview I did where I was asked if I was a “male slut.”
+The book was talked about on Icelandic television and radio.
 Iceland’s largest feminist organization condemned it entirely.

 Scandinavian rage followed me into other European countries.
-I was written about in Estonia before I even arrived in the country, leading to a semi-organized movement to get me deported and prevent the publication of an Estonian bang guide.
+I was written about in Estonia before I arrived in the country, leading to an organized movement to get me deported and prevent the publication of an Estonian bang guide.
 After Bang Estonia was released, three more articles were published (1, 2, 3).
 Latvian media published two articles (1, 2).

-The reaction was much stronger in Lithuania, where my book received blanket coverage.
+The reaction was stronger in Lithuania, where my book received blanket coverage.
 Articles were written in Lithuania’s biggest news site, Cosmo magazine, and five others (1, 2, 3, 4, 5).
 Many comments threatened me with death if I were to ever return.
 For fun I pranked the media with a bogus interview that made Lithuanians froth even more.
+I’ve received correspondence that the book was discussed in university settings.

 In America, I was placed on a “misogyny” list by the Southern Poverty Law Center in their quarterly Intelligence Report, which usually reports on domestic terrorism and neo-Nazi groups.
 The move was condemned by Reason, Business Insider, and the National Review, prompting the SPLC to partially retract their list by stating those on it are not members of a “hate group.”
 The Huffington Post wrote an article about my inclusion, along with the Danish media.

 My book Bang Colombia randomly exploded in the Colombian media two years after it was originally released.
-It was criticized in El Pais, Publimetro, Terra, Vanguardia, La Region, Semana, and El Liberal, among others.
+It was criticized in El Pais, Publimetro, Terra, Vanguardia, La Region, Semana, and El Liberal.
 Not long after, I was mentioned in a critical Norwegian article about the rise of the manosphere.
+Another article in The Independent wondered if my game tactics encourage rape, while Australia’s Daily Life took offense that I made a list of feminists who I thought were ugly.

-Before emailing me, read this brief FAQ as I may already have the answer to your question.
+Read this brief FAQ before emailing me, since I may already have the answer to your question.
 I know this is rather impersonal but it’s becoming very difficult to manage the amount of emails I receive.
 If you don’t see your question or comment below, feel free to send me an email, but please be extremely patient in receiving a reply.

 “Can you give me advice on this one girl I like?”